 How healthy it is depends on what kind of milk and sweetener you put in it.
 I prefer to use stevia to sweeten it, because for some reason that little bit of stevia goes a long way.

 I did see a recipe that claims the Southern way is to use sweetened condensed milk.
 Holy Sweet Cow!
 That would taste good, but the calories would be way too much for me.
-I switched sugar for stevia but stuck with whole milk, because snow cream needs the higher fat content.
+I switched sugar for Swerve, but stuck with Fairlife whole milk, because snow cream needs the higher fat content.
 You can use any milk you choose.
+See variations below.